simith/builder_session_reinvent2019_fr/README.md

 ## Where are we?

 Cakematic is a modern oven which has state-of-the-art features for baking cakes.
-Cakematic is currently going through thier pilot and have sent out 1000+ appliances to customers across the US.
+Cakematic is currently going through their pilot and have sent out 1000+ appliances to customers across the US.

 ![where?](docs/where_are_we.png)

 The Marketing team has received feedback from Customers that there is a bug with regards to the LED indicator when a Cake is fully baked, the User manual states it should light up the **GREEN** LED, but the **RED** LED is turning ON.
 The Firmware development team has come up with a new firmware that fixes this bug and this needs to be deployed to Cakematic.
 In this workshop you are going to learn about Cakematic's device lifecycle right from Factory based Provisioning to Connecting to AWS IoT cloud and finally deploying an OTA updated to Cakematic, Enjoy!.

 # Workshop contents